nschonni/vsts-agent/docs/preview/yamlgettingstarted.md

 - More samples coming soon.
 Deserialization [details here](yamldeserialization.md).

 # Create a definition
-- Set feature flag Build2.Yaml (already on if deployed master)
+- Set feature flag Build2.Yaml
 - Create a definition, save a variable `_yaml_preview` that points to the relative path of your YAML file.
 E.g. path/to/my/build.yaml
   - UI coming soon.